 The City of Imperial's adopted policies and zoning regulations control the amount and distribution of land allocated for different land uses in the City.
-The City of Imperial Zoning and Residential Development Standards depicted in Table 9 above are not overly restrictive and do not pose a constraint on housing development and affordability.
-Nonetheless, the City will continue to adopt as action item an amendment to the zoning code to allow up to three stories in the Residential Condominium Zone, Residential Apartment Zone and for multi-family housing in the Planned Unit Development Zones and will remove the requirement of Planning Commission approval for the maximum densities in these zones in an effort to facilitate housing opportunities for lower income households.
+The City of Imperial Zoning and Residential Development Standards depicted in Table 13 above are not overly restrictive and do not pose a constraint on housing development and affordability.
+Nonetheless, the City will continue to adopt as action item an amendment to the zoning code to allow up to three stories in the Residential Condominium Zone, Residential Apartment Zone and for multi-family housing in the Planned Unit Development Zones and will remove the requirement of Planning Commission approval for the maximum densities in these zones to facilitate housing opportunities for lower income households.

 The City uses the default density development standards when it comes to developing below the density standards.
 There has yet to be a developer that requests to develop below the ordained densities.
-If and when there is a request to develop below the development standards for said zone, the request would be processed through the Planning Commission and the City Council for approval first.
+When there is a request to develop below the development standards for said zone, the request would be processed through the Planning Commission and the City Council for approval first.
 That process usually would take between 2 to 3 months.
 Then building permit review, per state law is given 30 days for the initial building permit application review for development.

-Table 10 below presents the City's parking requirements.
+Table 14 below presents the City's parking requirements.
 As part of the future effort to update the City's General Plan, the City will be looking at the parking standards and height restrictions/number of stories for residential projects and whether any changes are necessary to further facilitate housing development.

-Table 10: Parking Requirements for Residential Zones
+Table 14: Parking Requirements for Residential Zones

-Zone RR RL R-1 RC RA Covered Parking 2 2 2 1.0 space (1 garage)/ 1.0 space (1 covered)/ Spaces per Unit1 studios or 1 bedroom studios or 1 bedroom unit unit 1.5 spaces (2 garages)/ 1.5 spaces (1 covered)/ 2 bedroom unit 2 bedroom unit
+Zone RR RL R-1 RC RA Covered Parking Spaces per Unit 1 2 2 2 1.0 space (1 garage)/ studios or 1 bedroom unit 1.0 space (1 covered)/ studios or 1 bedroom unit 1.5 spaces (2 garages)/ 2 bedroom unit 1.5 spaces (1 covered)/ 2 bedroom unit

-2.0 spaces (2 garages)/ 3 bedroom > unit 2.0 spaces (1 covered)/ 3 bedroom > unit
+Zone RR RL R-1 RC RA 2.0 spaces (2 garages)/ 3 bedroom > unit 2.0 spaces (1 covered)/ 3 bedroom > unit